Notifiarr/toolbarr/README.md

 # Installation

-~~There's a DMG for mac users and an EXE installer for Windows users on the [Releases](https://github.com/Notifiarr/toolbarr/releases) page.
+There's a DMG for mac users and an EXE installer for Windows users on the [Releases](https://github.com/Notifiarr/toolbarr/releases) page.
 Download the latest file for your OS and install it.
-Once installed, you can use the `About` menu to check for updates.~~
+Once installed, you can use the `About` menu to check for updates.

-**While things are under development, grab a copy of the Windows or macOS installer
+**While things are under development, you can grab a copy of the Windows or macOS installer
 @ [https://unstable.golift.io/toolbarr](https://unstable.golift.io/toolbarr)**

 Linux users may not have great luck with the binaries provided.